awsdocs/aws-global-accelerator-dev-guide/doc_source/about-custom-routing-accelerators.md

 1. Provide a name for your accelerator\.

 1. For **Accelerator type**, select **Custom routing**\.

+1. Optionally, if you have brought your own IP address range to AWS \(BYOIP\), you can specify static IP addresses for your accelerator from that address pool\.
+Make this choice for each of the two static IP addresses for your accelerator\.
+   + For each static IP address, choose the IP address pool to use\.
+   + If you chose your own IP address pool, also choose a specific IP address from the pool\.
+If you chose the default Amazon IP address pool, Global Accelerator assigns a specific IP address to your accelerator\.

 1. Optionally, add one or more tags to help you identify your accelerator resources\.